Mod4-Da-GOAT/OrangeFox-Recovery-Flags/README.md

 - default = 0
 #
 "FOX_NO_SAMSUNG_SPECIAL" (renamed from "OF_NO_SAMSUNG_SPECIAL")  [LEGACY]
-- set this to 1 to disable some operations relating only to Samsung devices - these are:
+- set this to 1 to disable operations relating only to Samsung devices, i.e.
--   1) appending "SEANDROIDENFORCE" to the recovery image of a Samsung device
+-   appending "SEANDROIDENFORCE" to the recovery image of a Samsung device
--   2) creating an Odin flashable tar file of the recovery image
-- all decryption/recovery passwords are successfully entered)
+- you *MUST* use this if your device tree already has a makefile (e.g., mkbootimg.mk or bootimg.mk) that does the same thing
 - default = 0
 #
 "OF_DEVICE_WITHOUT_PERSIST"